Jeffrey-Ede/Miscellaneous/README.md

 # Hello-LISP
 Code I've written to learn Scheme.
-I'm using DrRacket.
+I'm using DrRacket; hence the racket files.

-I'm collaborating in an international project to build a balanced ternary industry standard architecture (ISA).
-The ISA code is being written in LISP.
+I'm collaborating in a project to build a balanced ternary industry standard architecture (ISA).
+The ISA code is being written in Scheme.